FMI-Test/Book/README.md

 # Book Writing Style

 This repository preserves raw multilingual drafts that may contain cipher-like phrasing, mixed tone, and layered context.
-The editorial objective is to preserve the original signal while publishing readable, audience-aware versions.
+The editorial goal is to preserve the original signal while publishing readable, audience-aware versions.

 ## Editorial Principles

 1. Preserve the source.
 2. Improve readability.
-3. Clarify context without flattening author voice.
+3. Clarify context without flattening the author's voice.
 4. Deliver multiple narrative layers for different readers.

 ## Required Chapter Structure

-Each transformed chapter should be published in four sections:
+Each transformed chapter should be published in four sections, in this order:

 1. `Index`
 	- Clear chapter map